Bootcamp-IA-P4/Scrapy4Paws/README.md

 ## 🌟 Features

-- Automated scraping of cat adoption information from Nuevavida shelter (expandable to other shelters)
+- Automated scraping of cat adoption information
 - RESTful API for accessing the collected data
 - Interactive web interface built with Streamlit
 - PostgreSQL database for data storage